Actuarial Science Program

 - VEE credit in Economics: Econ 294 Intermediate Microeconomics Theory & Econ 295 Intermediate Macroeconomic Theory

-- VEE credit in Corporate Finance: Econ 393 Managerial Finance
+- VEE credit in Accounting and Finance: Econ 220 Introduction to Financial Accounting and Econ 393 Corporate Finance

 If you get B- or better in these two courses, you are eligible to apply for the VEE Economics credit.
 More details for the application process, please see http://www.soa.org/education/exam-req/edu-vee.aspx